 For any creatives out there, running can be the perfect break.
 Allowing you to clear your mind, really think out that project you've been working on and get you moving and away from your computer – running can help boost creativity with ease.
 So for those who need a high tempo soundtrack to keep them going, what are the best running headphones?

 That's the question we're here to answer, with options for everyone, no matter what your priorities are.
-There are incredibly affordable running headphones for those on a budget; headphones that offer unbeatable sound quality, and even options that allow outside sound in to keep you safe on the road.
+Do you want wireless running headphones so you won't get tangled up, or is the fear of running out of battery enough to make you go for a wired pair?
+Do you prefer compact running earbuds or do you get on better with over-ears?
+And how much do you want to spend?
+There are also some incredibly affordable running headphones for those on a budget; headphones that offer unbeatable sound quality, and even options that allow outside sound in to keep you safe on the road.

 So for anyone looking to battle creative block and soundtrack their exercise routine, scroll down to find out how to choose the best running headphones for you and see our picks of the top options.

 Short on time?
 Here's a summary of our list:

 - Best running headphones overall: Sennheiser CX Sport

 - Best true wireless running headphones: Cambridge Audio Melomania 1

 - Best wired running headphones: Bose SoundSport in-ear headphones

 - Best over-ear running headphones: Bose SoundLink II Wireless Headphones